PurpleGuitar/python-kickstart-project/readme.md

 # Unit testing

-Unit tests, including tests for project modules, can all go in the `tests/` folder.
-It is already set up as a importable module for automatic test discovery.
+A `tests/` folder is already set up as a importable module for automatic test discovery.
+It has an example test inside it.

+If you prefer to keep your unit tests alongside your main code instead of in a `tests/` directory, that's fine; the test commands will work either way.
+Wherever you put your tests, the files should be named `test_xxx.py` to be discoverable.

+If you put your tests into a different subdirectory (for example, in a `module_xxx/tests` subdirectory), don't forget to include an `__init__.py` file in the subdirectory root, otherwise `unittest` won't be able to discover the test files.

 # VS Code